e-ditiones/ODD17/README.md

 <br/>

-First, we create a file `Mother.xml` containing all the elements that we will use during encoding, and this document is transformed with `oddbyexample.xml` to produce an ODD called `Mother-ODD.xml`.
-This last document is then transformed with the `odd2odd.xsl` to obtain produce a document called `Mother-compiled.xml`, used by the other sub-ODDs.
+All the documents used to create the sub-schemas are available in this repo.
+1. `Mother.xml` contains all the elements that are used in the sub-sechemas.
+2. `Mother-ODD.xml`: `Mother.xml` transformed with `oddbyexample.xsl`
+3. `Mother-compiled.xml`: `Mother-ODD.xml` transformed with `odd2odd.xsl`

-You can learn more about it [here](https://wiki.tei-c.org/index.php/ODD_chaining) and [here](https://github.com/TEIC/TEI/tree/e375991d8155fe619f429be5774e3c75022e1e87/Documents/pureODD).
+You can learn more about the process [here](https://wiki.tei-c.org/index.php/ODD_chaining) and [here](https://github.com/TEIC/TEI/tree/e375991d8155fe619f429be5774e3c75022e1e87/Documents/pureODD).

 ## Schemas

-This repository contains all the schemas in RELAXNG of the _E-ditiones_ project.
+This repository contains all the schemas of the _E-ditiones_ project in the RELAX NG language.
-Note that all texts must be valid against these schemas.

 You will find six specific schemas, there are schemas for :
 * [one for the header of a manuscript](https://github.com/e-ditiones/ODD17/blob/master/out/ODD-header_MS.rng)